Find Trade Colleges

 The states with the most job growth for Geothermal Technician are Utah, Florida, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

-Salary for a Geothermal Technician
+Geothermal Technician Salary

 The typical yearly salary for Geothermal Technicians is somewhere between $24,630 and $65,120.